Lane Departure Accident Prevention in Foggy Conditions: A Prior-Guided Dynamic Feature Fusion Transformer Framework for Real-Time Lane Detection: Methods

 \subsection{Overall structure}

-To address the challenge of lane detection in foggy conditions, where visibility is significantly reduced, we propose a fog-enhanced lane detection network inspired by row-wise methods.
-As illustrated in the Fig. \ref{fig_framework}, the network comprises three main components: a backbone network, a neck network, and a detection head.
-To mitigate the loss of global information in foggy images, we introduce a global feature fusion module within the backbone network.
-In the neck network, we utilize HRNetV2\cite{9052469} to further integrate multi-scale features from different stages of the backbone, enabling the aggregation of information across various scales and resolutions.
+To address the challenge of lane detection in foggy conditions, where visibility is significantly reduced, we propose PDT-Net, a robust Prior-Guided Dynamic Feature Fusion Transformer framework.
+The network works through several collaborative modules to tackle the challenges posed by foggy images, with the overall architecture shown in Fig. \ref{fig_framework}.
+The input image first passes through the backbone network, where feature extraction occurs, followed by the Global Feature Fusion Module (GFFM).
+This module is designed to mitigate the loss of global information in foggy images, allowing the network to retain essential global context.
+The output is a feature map enriched with both local and global information, crucial for accurate lane detection.

+The multi-level feature map from the backbone is then passed into the Neck section of the network, which employs HRNetV2\citep{9052469} for multi-scale feature fusion.
+HRNetV2 excels in integrating high-resolution and low-resolution features from different stages of the backbone.
+This process helps the network capture spatial information at multiple scales, producing a rich, multi-scale feature representation that forms the basis for lane instance detection.

-For the detection head, we employ the concept of dynamic convolution, incorporating both lane instance detection and lane mask segmentation.
-During instance detection, the network identifies lane instances within the image and predicts a set of dynamic convolution kernel parameters for each lane.
-These parameters are subsequently applied to the lane mask segmentation head to filter the instance-specific segmentation map for each lane.
-This approach eliminates the need for complex post-processing steps, enhancing detection speed.
+Next, the Instance Detection Head processes the multi-scale feature map from the Neck network, predicting dynamic convolution kernel parameters for each lane instance.
+These dynamic kernels are applied to the lane mask segmentation head to isolate instance-specific features.
+The output includes a parameter map and a heat map, crucial for identifying lane instances.
+This approach eliminates the need for complex post-processing, significantly enhancing detection speed and accuracy.

+The output parameter map is then passed to the Dynamic Feature Fusion Module (DFFM), which learns the relationships between different lane instances.
+The DFFM fuses these instance-specific features, improving lane localization accuracy, especially for complex or overlapping lane lines.
+This module ensures that the network can better identify lane instances and refine the localization of each lane.

-Moreover, to fully exploit the structural relationships between lane lines, we designed a kernel feature fusion module, which allows the network to automatically learn the correlations between predicted lane instances.
-This contributes to more accurate lane identification and localization.
-Additionally, to compensate for the loss of edge information in foggy images, we incorporated a low-level edge enhancement module, further improving the network's ability to detect lane boundaries with precision.
+Finally, to compensate for the loss of edge information in foggy images, the network incorporates a Prior-Guided Edge Enhancement Module (PEM).
+This module enhances edge features using convolution operations, recovering fine details at lane boundaries.
+The enhanced edge features improve the network's ability to detect lane boundaries with high precision, even under challenging foggy conditions.